 - Undertakers evacuate the dead and further clean any mess in the hive.

 - Foragers bring sufficient pollen and nectar to nourish the entire community.

 From spring to fall, worker bees ensure they produce about 60 pounds of honey for the whole colony to survive in the winters.
-Each worker makes about .083 of a teaspoon of honey.
+Each worker makes about .083 teaspoons of honey.